hubiquitus/hubiquitus-client-js/docs/DataStructure.md

 # Message Structure
 ## hMessage
 * Messages form the relevant piece of information into a conversation.
-* Messages cannot be modified after having been published.
+* Messages cannot be modified once published.

 ### Expected attributes of a hMessage :